soliyanaseyoum/soliyanaseyoum/README.md

 - 👋 Hi, I’m Soliyana Seyoum.
-An IT Support Specialist.
+An IT Specialist.
 - 👀 I’m interested in learning more about networking+ cybersecurity
 - 🌱 I’m currently studying topics like networking + data structures
 - 📫 How to reach me ... lets connect on LinkedIn